OWASP/CheatSheetSeries/cheatsheets/Software_Supply_Chain_Security.md

 Knowing the components used in the SSC is essential to the security of that SSC.
 This concept extends to build tools.
 An inventory of all build tools, including versions and any plugins, should be automatically collected and mainlined, One must also monitor vulnerability databases, vendor security advisories and other sources for any vulnerabilities related to the identified build tools.

-#### Harden  Build Systems
+#### Harden Build Tools

-Compromised build systems can enable a wide range of exploits and thus represent an appealing target for attackers.
+Compromised build tools can enable a wide range of exploits and thus represent an appealing target for attackers.
 As such, all infrastructure and tools used in build process must be hardened to mitigate risk.
 Techniques for hardening build environments include [[2](#references)]:

-- Ensure build systems are located in an appropriately segregated networks.
+- Ensure build tools are located in an appropriately segregated networks.
 - Use DLP and other tools and techniques to detect and prevent exfiltration.
 - Disable/remove any unused services.
 - Use version control systems to manage and store pipeline configurations.